lyteword/kjv/exodus/chapter-21.md

 <sup>17</sup> ¶ And he that curseth his father, or his mother, shall surely be put to death.

-<sup>18</sup> ¶ And if men strive together, and one smite another with a stone, or with his fist, and he die not, but keepeth his bed:
+<sup>18</sup> ¶ And if men strive together, and one smite another with a stone, or with *his* fist, and he die not, but keepeth *his* bed:

-<sup>19</sup> If he rise again, and walk abroad upon his staff, then shall he that smote him be quit: only he shall pay for the loss of his time, and shall cause him to be thoroughly healed.
+<sup>19</sup> If he rise again, and walk abroad upon his staff, then shall he that smote *him* be quit: only he shall pay *for* the loss of his time, and shall cause *him* to be thoroughly healed.

 <sup>20</sup> ¶ And if a man smite his servant, or his maid, with a rod, and he die under his hand; he shall be surely punished.

-<sup>21</sup> Notwithstanding, if he continue a day or two, he shall not be punished: for he is his money.
+<sup>21</sup> Notwithstanding, if he continue a day or two, he shall not be punished: for he *is* his money.

-<sup>22</sup> ¶ If men strive, and hurt a woman with child, so that her fruit depart from her, and yet no mischief follow: he shall be surely punished, according as the woman’s husband will lay upon him; and he shall pay as the judges determine.
+<sup>22</sup> ¶ If men strive, and hurt a woman with child, so that her fruit depart *from her*, and yet no mischief follow: he shall be surely punished, according as the woman’s husband will lay upon him; and he shall pay as the judges *determine*.

-<sup>23</sup> And if any mischief follow, then thou shalt give life for life,
+<sup>23</sup> And if *any* mischief follow, then thou shalt give life for life,

 <sup>24</sup> Eye for eye, tooth for tooth, hand for hand, foot for foot,